gbeckers/Birdwatcher/docs/recipes/extractaudio.rst

     'pcm_u32be', 'pcm_u32le', 'pcm_u8', 'pcm_vidc', 'real_144', 'roq_dpcm',
     's302m', 'sbc', 'truehd', 'tta', 'vorbis', 'wavpack', 'wmav1', 'wmav2'}

-If you know what you are doing, you can specify both the audio codec *and* the output extension (which need to be compatible):
+If needed, you can explicitly specify both the output filename and the codec, provided the container format and codec are compatible:

 .. code:: python